-Oh and you can’t possibly stay in Dublin and not visit the Guinness Factory and learn how to pour a pint (in 119.5 seconds!)
+Oh and you can’t possibly stay in Dublin and not visit the Guinness Storehouse and learn how to pour a pint (in 119.5 seconds!)

 I regret not having time for the gardens and would love to have wandered through the pet cemetery to pay respects to ponies, cows and Doodles Chow who have been lying here for years.

 Day 2.
 Cork

 Driving time: Dublin to Cork – just under 3 hours

 Where to stay: Gabriel House